Comparison of quantum discord and relative entropy in some bipartite quantum systems: Conclusions

 \section{Conclusions}

 In this paper, we have investigated an analytical method of quantum discord for some bipartite quantum systems.
-We represent with orthogonal projective measurement on subsystems of some density matrices, the resulting matrix will be diagonal and classic.
-So the set of measurement will be complete set.
-Thus, for these states we obtain after measurement, the optimization over orthogonal projective measurements can be turn into minimization of distance of density matrices, that is, for these states distance between closest classical state to density matrix will be minimum distance.
+We represent with orthogonal projective measurement on the subsystems, the resulting matrix will be classical-classical state and set of measurements will be complete.
+Thus, for these states we obtain after measurement, the optimization over orthogonal projective measurements can be turn into minimization of distance between the state of bipartite system and its closest classical-classical state.
 This means that the relative entropy of discord can be replaced with quantum discord and we have justified our claim with examples that have mentioned above.
+We are going to extend this method for case of high bipartite systems in future.